-Connecting shielded cable is more complex and time consuming - but not execessively so - than conventional UTP.
-Manufacturers specifications vary enormously, expecially with respect to grounding, and should be followed closely.
+Connecting shielded cable is more complex and time consuming - but not excessively so - than conventional UTP.
+Manufacturers specifications vary enormously, especially with respect to grounding, and should be followed closely.

 Foil covered pairs are typically not connected to ground and thus provide only alien crosstalk immunity from adjacent pairs (ANEXT).

 Manufacturers specifications and measurements suggest that shielded cables do NOT create antenna effects - indeed experiments show that UTP creates a substantially greater antenna effect (~40db) over correctly grounded shielded cables.

 Even ungrounded shielded cables provide better performance (by ~20db) than conventional unshielded twisted pair (UTP).